-Internet Protocol Version 6 (IPv6) is a network layer protocol which allows communication and data transfers to take place over the network.
-IPv6 came into existence in 1998 with the sole purpose to take over and replace IPv4 protocol one day.
+Internet Protocol Version 6 (IPv6) is a network layer protocol that allows communication and data transfers to take place over the network.
+IPv6 came into existence in 1998 with the sole purpose of taking over and replace IPv4 protocol one day.

 With wireless and network-attached devices increasing rapidly by the day, it was expected that by 2010, the internet would have exhausted all unique IPv4 addresses.
 To come up with a new standard of network layer protocol that allows more unique IP addresses to be created, IPv6 was standardized.

 IPv6 protocol, which is 128-bits, consists of eight numbered strings, each containing four characters (alphanumeric), separated by a colon.
 This gives us an unbelievable amount of unique IP addresses; 340,282,366,920,938,463,463,374,607,431,768,211,456 to be precise.
 It also assures that we will not run out of unique IP addresses to assign to new devices anytime soon.